 I love our backyard – it’s just big enough for the kids to run around, but small enough that it isn’t too hard to manage.
 The porch is big, and having that much shade in Austin, TX really pays off in the summer.
 The open area between each post is almost 10 feet, so I knew any normal exterior curtain rod wouldn’t work for my little outdoor curtain IKEA DIY.

-I checked in my local home improvement store’s electrical department, and found some 10 foot long galvanized conduit.
+I checked in my local home improvement store’s electrical department, and found some 10 foot long galvanized conduit (here’s some you can buy from amazon).
 Conduit is usually used to protect wires in applications when you can’t hide them, but can be used for many other purposes, too.
 It was perfect – sturdy and inexpensive.
 I also picked up some two sided fasteners to keep everything in place.
-The cost? $11.00 even.
-(Need specifics?
-Download my project guide below for all the exact specs you’ll need to do this project at your house!)

 Step Two: Choosing the Outdoor Curtain Materials